BipinSubedi0608/banknote_net_model/README.md

 ## Usage

-1. Place your trained model weights in the appropriate folder (see [`src/app.py`](src/app.py) for path).
-2. Run the Streamlit app from `src` directory:
+1. Run the Streamlit app from `src` directory:
    ```sh
    cd src
    streamlit run app.py
    ```
-3. Open the provided local URL in your browser.
+2. Open the provided local URL in your browser.
-4. Upload a banknote image and view the prediction.
+3. Upload a banknote image and view the prediction.

 ## Project Structure